panachainy/mini_personal_finance_app/README.md

 In in normally we use PR for development & split commit with what we do then merge PR to main branch via squash & merge But in this case, I need speed for development, So I just commit to dev branch directly.

+## Design

+- widgets is dump widget, no logic inside
+- bloc is state management, for manage state & logic & event